-Improper use of the QIAcube HT may cause personal injuries or damage to the instrument.
+WARNING/ CAUTION Risk of personal injury and material damage Improper use of the QIAcube HT may cause personal injuries or damage to the instrument.
 The QIAcube HT must only be operated by qualified personnel who have been appropriately trained.
 Servicing of the QIAcube HT must only be performed by QIAGEN Field Service Specialists.

-Risk of overheating

-To ensure proper ventilation, maintain a minimum clearance of 10 cm at the sides and rear of the QIAcube HT.
+- Risk of overheating To ensure proper ventilation, maintain a minimum clearance of 10 cm at the sides and rear of the QIAcube HT.
 Slits and openings that ensure the ventilation of the QIAcube HT must not be covered.

-The QIAcube HT is too heavy to be lifted by one person.
+WARNING/ Risk of personal injury and material damage CAUTION The QIAcube HT is too heavy to be lifted by one person.
 To avoid personal injury or damage to the instrument, do not lift the instrument alone.

-Do not attempt to move the QIAcube HT during operation.
+WARNING/ Risk of personal injury and material damage CAUTION Do not attempt to move the QIAcube HT during operation.

-Explosive atmosphere

-The QIAcube HT is not designed for use in an explosive atmosphere.
+WARNING Explosive atmosphere The QIAcube HT is not designed for use in an explosive atmosphere.

-Risk of explosion

-The QIAcube HT is intended for use with reagents and substances supplied with QIAGEN kits.
+WARNING Risk of explosion The QIAcube HT is intended for use with reagents and substances supplied with QIAGEN kits.
 Use of other reagents and substances may lead to fire or explosion.

-Direct sunlight may bleach parts of the instrument and cause damage to plastic parts.
+CAUTION Damage to the instrument Direct sunlight may bleach parts of the instrument and cause damage to plastic parts.
 The QIAcube HT must be located out of direct sunlight.

-Avoid spilling water or chemicals onto the QIAcube HT.
+CAUTION Damage to the instrument Avoid spilling water or chemicals onto the QIAcube HT.
 Damage caused by water or chemical spillage will void your warranty.

-Risk of personal injury

-The robotic arm moves during position calibration while the instrument lid is raised.
+WARNING Risk of personal injury The robotic arm moves during position calibration while the instrument lid is raised.
 Never click any buttons while parts of your body are within the instrument workspace.